 "use strict";

 let canvas = document.getElementById("GLCanvas");

+Note The “let” JavaScript keyword defines variables.

-The code creates a new variable named canvas and stores a reference to the GLCanvas drawing area in this variable.
+The first line, "use strict", is a JavaScript directive indicating that the code should be executed in "strict mode", where the use of undeclared variables is a runtime error.
+The second line creates a new variable named canvas and references the variable to the GLCanvas drawing area.

 Note All local variable names begin with a lowercase letter, as in canvas.